 - As with any camping excursion, always clean up your campsite when you leave it.
 Leave no sign that you were there except the campsite itself…so that others can use it well and responsibly themselves.

 With a dedicated and mindful camping trip, you can truly enjoy your hammock to its fullest.
 The idea here is to keep people camping responsibly and safely with their hammocks for a long time coming.
-Take care of you, yours and the great outdoors!
+Take care of yourself, yours, and the great outdoors!